UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/NCover/index.md

 Available Steps
 ---------------

-NCover Coverage ReportReport the results of a scan to IBM UrbanCode Build.
+NCover Coverage ReportReport the results of a scan to IBM DevOps Build.

 Run NCoverRun an NCover code coverage analysis on a .NET application.